dukkakc/Chlamy-EnPhosSite/README.md

   Sklearn <br/>
   Imblearn <br/>
  # Dataset
  Dataset is in FASTA format which includes protein window size of 57.
-Test dataset is provided.
+Both training and test datasets are provided.
 There are two dataset for positive and negative examples.
  # Model
  There are two models included.
 Multi-window based model(Chlamy-MwPhosSite) and ensemble stacking based model (Chlamy-EnPhosSite).The pretrained model file with format *.h5 is included.
  # Prediction for given test dataset